Keycloak Realm Configuration: Best Practices for Production

 Keycloak Docker Compose Production: Complete Deployment Guide for 2026

 Running Keycloak in Docker for development is straightforward.
 Running it in production requires careful configuration of database pooling, reverse proxy headers, JVM tuning, health checks, and security hardening.
 This guide provides copy-paste Docker Compose configurations for Keycloak 26.x that are production-ready.
+For a broader overview of Keycloak’s capabilities, see the Keycloak Complete Guide.
 Clone the companion repo: All configurations from this guide are available as a ready-to-run project at IAMDevBox/keycloak-docker-production.
 Clone it, copy .env.example to .env, set your passwords, and run docker compose up -d. ...

 Keycloak vs Authentik: Open Source IAM Comparison 2026